 June Smith: CDAA professional member and a recognised trainer with extensive experience in providing career change and outplacement services for state government departments as well as recruitment and selection at all levels including statutory board appointments.

-Kaye Nolan FRSA: CDAA professional member, Career Development Practitioner for seventeen years, and a registered psychologist.
+Kaye Nolan FRSA: CDAA professional member, Career Development Practitioner for eighteen years, and a registered psychologist.
 She transitioned into these roles after managing and teaching in the Diploma of Professional Writing and Editing at Chisholm Institute.

 Sandy Hutchison: AHRI professional member, former HRD Asia-Pacific for MMC, Founder and CEO of Career Money Life, a digital, self-service career and benefits platform.
 She also holds board positions supporting gender related issues at Women and Leadership Australia and Australian Gender Equality Council.